How Virtual Try-On Technology is Reducing Fashion Returns by meaningful in 2026

 Two distinct approaches are reshaping fashion ecommerce.
 The first is brand-side AI generation: you provide a flat-lay photograph or garment-on-mannequin shot, and the AI synthesizes multiple images on different body types, skin tones, and settings — all from a single source photo.
 This gives brands complete control over the final output and works within your existing product photography workflow.
 (Shopify/Snapchat AR Commerce Report, 2026)

 The second is customer-facing AR: a real-time overlay where shoppers point their phone camera at themselves and see the garment digitally draped on their own body.
 This requires integration with your storefront or app.
-Shopify and Snapchat found that customers who used AR try-on features were 36% less likely to return items.
+Shopify and Snapchat found that customers who used AR try-on features were meaningful less likely to return items.
 But the technical lift and ongoing maintenance are considerably higher.
 (Shopify/Snapchat AR Commerce Report, 2026)

 Brand-Side vs Customer-Facing: A Direct Comparison